uchicago-webservices/uac-2017-alexa-engage/README.md

 	$ /Users/pezzutidyer/libraries/ngrok http 5000

-3. Use Forwarding URL in your Amazon developer config for this skill, under the Configuration tab.
+3. Log in at https://developer.amazon.com.
+Go to the Alexa section, Alexa Skills set, Engage Workout skill, Configuration tab.
+For Service Endpoint Type, choose HTTPS and North America, and paste in the Forwarding URL from ngrok.

-4. Go to http://echosim.io/ and test with 'Alexa start Engage Workout'.
+4. Go to http://echosim.io/ and test with the phrase 'Engage Workout'.

 # Deploy and Beta Test #